guyzmo/flask-presst/docs/index.rst

 Flask-Presst
 ============

-**Flask-Presst** is a Flask extension for building ReSTful APIs that map to the SQLAlchemy ORM.
+**Flask-Presst** is a Flask extension for building RESTful APIs that map to the SQLAlchemy ORM.
 Flask-Presst has embedding and bulk update capabilities and support for resource action sub-routes.

 Flask-Presst is built on top of